radiantearth/stac-spec/best-practices.md

 different sub-catalog organization structures.
 For example one catalog could divide sub-catalogs by date and another by providers, and users could browse down to both.
 The leaf Items should just be linked to in a single canonical location (or at least use a `rel` link that indicates the location of the canonical one.

-The STAC API is also made to be compatible with OGC API - Features, which has a set structure for the canonical location of its features.
-STAC Items should use the OGC API - Features location as their canonical location, and then in the `/stac/` browse structure would just link to those locations.

 ## Catalog Layout